 Having cracked the Japan Rail Pass, all I need to do now is figure out the Metro, JR and Suica system in Tokyo – a whole different post is merited on that subject!

-Want to read more travel planning tips for Japan?
-Click below.
+Want to read more travel blogs about Japan?
+Click here.